yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-migrate.md

         The cutover initiate command stops the export data process, followed by the import data process after it has imported all the events to the target YugabyteDB database.

 1. Wait for the cutover process to complete.
-The status of the cutover process can be monitored by the following command:
+The status of the cutover process can be monitored using the following command:

     ```sh
     yb-voyager cutover status --export-dir <EXPORT_DIR>